-Cold weather doesn’t have to put the kibosh on your camping trip if you have a tent heater to keep you toasty.
-But before you venture out with your camping tent, consider the particulars of your preferences and where you intend to set up camp in order to decide whether an electric, propane, or butane heater will keep you the warmest.
+The arrival of cold weather doesn’t have to put the kibosh on camping if you have one of the best tent heaters to keep you toasty for winter camping.
+But before you venture out with your camping tent and sleeping bag, consider the particulars about your camping preferences and location to help decide whether an electric, propane, or butane heater will keep you the warmest.

-- BEST PROPANE: Texsport Portable Outdoor Propane
+- BEST LIGHTWEIGHT: Texsport Portable Outdoor Propane Heater

 Types of Tent Heaters

-Propane tent heaters produce heat by burning liquefied petroleum gas (LPG), a clean, efficient fuel.
+- Propane heaters are powered by burning liquefied petroleum gas (LPG), a clean, efficient fuel.
 Portable propane tanks connect to the heater, upon which an igniter or a match creates a spark to jump-start the burning of gas.
 Although propane burns cleaner than most gases, it does release a small amount of carbon monoxide.
 A tank top portable propane heater is a good choice for keeping large tents warm or to heat up the campsite without having to make a fire.

 In addition to power options, keep the following factors and features in mind when shopping for a tent heater.